Darul Islam rebellion: Operation Pagar Betis

+Operation Gunung Gede

+On March 1957 after KKO launched military operation on Indramayu called "Operation Indra", the operation was successful in defeating the Darul Islam rebels.
+However the KKO decided to launched second operations called "Operation Gunung Gede" on Mount Gede, by order of Chief of Staff of the Indonesian Navy, the composite of this forces was only 2 platoons led by Captain Boy Abidin, Lieutenant Pratowo Soedibyo, and Lieutenant Soegito.
+On 19 March they arrived to Sukabumi, after their arrival they reported to Battalion Regiments of 8 TT.III after that they continued crossed into Cibodas to Cipanas.
+On 21 March they reached on Mount Gede but it was cold and resulted in the forces resting on the slope of mountains.
+The forces launched the attack and faced skirmishes on mountain top.
+As a result the KKO forces manage to capturing most of Darul Islam documents.
+On 23 March the KKO engaged in combat against Darul Islam in Curug Ciheuleng, the assault was success and resulted in the deaths of many former leaders of Darul Islam.

 Dissolution and aftermath

 Starting in 1956, the government went on the offensive against Darul Islam.
 The group was severely weakened after its top leaders were killed or captured, and many members surrendered.
 The government regained full control of Aceh in 1957 after the local branch of Darul Islam surrendered.
 Factions in South Kalimantan disbanded in 1959 after their leader was killed.
 By 1962, there were only pockets of resistance in West Java and South Sulawesi.

 In June 1962, Kartosuwirjo was captured by the army in his hideout in Garut.
 He was tried, sentenced to death, and executed three months later in the Thousand Islands.
 During his time in prison, Kartosuwirjo ordered his followers to surrender.
 The last Darul Islam band, in Southeast Sulawesi, did so in 1965.

 Even after the group was dissolved, some Indonesians continued to support its ideology.
 Along with some former Darul Islam members, they formed the Komando Jihad, which evolved into the present-day terrorist group Jemaah Islamiyah.
 Additionally, in 1976, former Darul Islam member Hasan di Tiro created the Free Aceh Movement, which attempted to separate the province of Aceh from Indonesia.
 Di Tiro waged war against the Indonesian government for 38 years before finally signing a peace treaty in Helsinki in August 2005.